ludo1026/generator-telosys/README.md

 # Telosys Tools

-Telosys Tools helps you to start a new application by generating one from an existing sql database.
+Telosys Tools helps you to start a new application by generating one from an existing sql database :
+  - Spring MVC + Spring Data JPA
+  - AngularJS + Spring MVC + Spring Data JPA

 Telosys Tools is an eclipse plugin.